Skip to content

 The Office of the Senior Vice President for Academic Affairs (SVPAA) invites tenured and long-serving career-line faculty members at the University of Utah to apply for administrative faculty fellowships.

-These fellowships will provide leadership development opportunities for faculty members that allow them to explore administrative roles and acquire skills and knowledge that will better prepare them to serve in academic administration in the future; and assist the SVPAA and/or Associate Provosts with special projects across the academic enterprise.
+These fellowships will provide leadership development opportunities for faculty members that allow them to explore administrative roles and acquire skills and knowledge that will better prepare them to serve in academic administration in the future; and assist the SVPAA and/or Vice Provosts with special projects across the academic enterprise.
 These projects are designed to move the university toward the President’s bold ambition of creating a new model of higher education.
-In addition to working on mutually identified projects, the fellow will participate as a peer in meetings of the SVPAA senior staff.
+In addition to working on mutually identified projects, the fellow will participate as a peer in staff meetings of the Senior Vice Provost for Strategic Enrollment and Student Success (SVPSESS).

-The fellow(s) work closely with the SVPAA Office leaders on initiatives associated with advancing academic affairs, including student success, faculty success, operational access, One Utah cross-campus collaborations, and societal impact.
+The fellow(s) work closely with the SVPSESS Paul Kohn, and/or other senior leaders in the office on initiatives associated with academic administration, policies and procedures, metrics and data-driven decision making, faculty leadership and success, undergraduate and graduate student success, One Utah cross-campus collaborations, and societal impact.

-- Represent the Office of the SVPAA at campus and community events
+• Represent the Office of the SVPAA at campus and community events through Dec 2025

-- Facilitate a faculty perspective on administrative processes
+• Facilitate a faculty perspective on administrative issues and processes

 Required Qualifications